OCA/partner-contact/partner_identification/README.rst

 | Code:
 | Code, abbreviation or acronym of this ID type.
 For example,
   'driver_license'

+| Scheme:
+| Optional code identifying this ID type in an external coding scheme
+  (for example the Peppol ICD code '0088' for GLN, used for EDI/UBL output).
+Falls back to ``Code`` when not set - only needed when ``Code`` (used for other purposes, e.g. internal categorization) differs from the code an external system expects.

+By default, two different ID Categories can share the same ``Scheme``.
+To forbid this, set the ``partner_identification.id_category_scheme_unique_check`` system parameter to ``True`` (Settings > Technical > Parameters > System Parameters, with developer mode active).
+ID Categories are a global model (not tied to a company), so this is a global setting, not a per-company one.
+Once enabled, saving an ID Category whose ``Scheme`` is already used by another one raises a validation error.
+Categories with no ``Scheme`` set never conflict, even when this is enabled.

 | Python validation code:
 | Optional python code called to validate ID numbers of this ID type.